-These plants are not only beautiful but the rose hips and petals are edible and beneficial.
+Rose plants are beautiful, and the rose hips and petals are edible and beneficial.

-But one thing they all have in common besides being attractive to humans is their equal attraction to a wide range of plant pests and diseases.
+One thing all roses have in common besides being attractive to humans.
+They carry equal attraction to a wide range of plant pests and diseases.

-Unfortunately, such remedies also harm beneficial insects, such as pollinators and ladybugs.
+Unfortunately, this natural pesticide can also harm beneficial insects, pollinators, and ladybugs.

 It can also render the rose varieties themselves toxic to humans.

 Neem oil on roses is becoming one of the leading natural treatment methods.
 Other natural solutions include hydrogen peroxide and diatomaceous earth.
 But is Neem safe or effective enough for use on roses?

 Using Neem Oil For Rose Pests?